 Overflow registration and reporting

-There is a growing problem with overflow from the jointly drained drainage systems.
-The number of incidents in which rainy outflows are affecting streams with organic matter, among other things, must be closely monitored in order to be able to assess whether in the future there is a need to sharpen efforts to reduce the number of incidents further.
-The objective is to map overflows from sewers to a sufficient level, to demonstrate whether the given discharge permits are being met.
-In addition, the purpose of the mapping of overflows is to obtain a clear basic knowledge of the quantities of water and matter that are derived from the individual overflow constructions. (cf. DHI Best Practice for mapping and reducing overflow from jointly drained drainage systems)
+There is a increasing problem of overflow from the common sewer systems.
+The number of incidents where rain-induced discharges burden streams with, among other things, organic matter must be closely monitored in order to be able to assess whether in the future there is a need to sharpen efforts to further reduce the number of incidents.
+It is important that overflows from sewers are mapped to a sufficient level to demonstrate whether the given discharge permits are being met.
+Besides that, the purpose of the mapping of rain-related overflows, is to obtain a clear basic knowledge of the amounts of water and matter that are discharged from the individual overflow structures. (cf. DHI Best Practice for mapping and reducing overflows from shared sewer systems)

-For several years, Danova has developed a battery-powered data logger for this purpose, which collects data and can automatically report the number of overflows, the duration and the amount.
+Over several years, Danova has developed a battery-powered data logger for this purpose, which collects data and, can automatically report, the number of overflows, the duration and the amount.
 In addition, external sensors can be connected to register the substance to be measured.
-From the data server you can configure a report that contains the data and measurement points you want to include in automatic reporting.
+On the data server, you can configure a report that contains the data and measurement points you want to be included in an automatic generated report.

-D-Eye has been developed to supplement the measurements in the overflow itself, with a picture of the overflow.
-It is now possible to get a picture of the overflow when it happens, as well as to log on and manually take a picture of the overflow construction when you want.
-For example. before sending out a crew to clean the overflow and grates.
+D-Eye has been developed to supplement the measurements in the overflow, with a picture of the overflow event itself.
+It is now possible to get a picture of the overflow when it happens, as well as to log on to the logger itself and take a picture of the overflow structure when you want.
+Eg. before sending out employees to clean the overflow and grates.

-The first customer: Frederikshavn Forsyning A/S, was the first to install the system in 4 strategic locations.
-Frederikshavn Forsyning A/S chose to have Danova® install the flow meters and at the same time set up the data registration, at onlinedata.danova.dk – Danova’s online server.
+Frederikshavn Forsyning A/S, was the first to have the system installed in 4 strategic locations.
+Frederikshavn Forsyning A/S chose to have Danova install the flow meters and at the same time set up the data registration on data.danova.dk – Danova’s online data system.
 Read more about the online system HERE